komed3/TranslateHub/README.md

 **TranslateHub** is a cross-platform translation management tool for i18n projects, designed to make translation work quick and efficient.
 It supports multiple languages and namespaces, allowing you to easily manage and edit your translation files.
 Features include automatic sorting of keys, synchronization of translation keys across languages, progress tracking, and a comprehensive statistics view.

-This app was originally created to manage translations for the [@Airportmap](https://github.com/airportmap) projects, but should support other Node.js apps using i18next as well.
+This app was originally created to manage translations for the [@Airportmap](https://github.com/airportmap) projects, but should support other Node.js apps using [i18next](https://npmjs.com/package/i18next) as well.

 ## Features

-**Language Management**: Create, delete, and rename language folders
+- **Language Management**: Create, delete, and rename language folders
-**Namespace Management**: Create, delete, and rename namespace files
+- **Namespace Management**: Create, delete, and rename namespace files
-**Translation Editing**: Edit translations with a user-friendly interface
+- **Translation Editing**: Edit translations with a user-friendly interface
-**Key Management**: Add, delete, and rename translation keys
+- **Key Management**: Add, delete, and rename translation keys
-**Automatic Sorting**: Keys are automatically sorted alphabetically when saving
+- **Automatic Sorting**: Keys are automatically sorted alphabetically when saving
-**Synchronization**: Ensure all languages have the same translation keys
+- **Synchronization**: Ensure all languages have the same translation keys
-**Progress Tracking**: Visual progress bars for languages and namespaces
+- **Progress Tracking**: Visual progress bars for languages and namespaces
-**Statistics View**: Comprehensive statistics showing translation progress across all languages and namespaces
+- **Statistics View**: Comprehensive statistics showing translation progress across all languages and namespaces
+- **Missing Translations**: See all missing translations within all languages and namespaces
+- **Search**: Search for keys or values in all languages and namespaces
-**Filtering**: Search and filter languages and namespaces for quick access
+- **Filtering**: Search and filter languages and namespaces for quick access
-**Hide Translated**: Option to hide already translated values to focus on untranslated content
+- **Hide Translated**: Option to hide already translated values to focus on untranslated content
-**Auto-save**: Changes are automatically saved periodically
+- **Auto-save**: Changes are automatically saved periodically
-**Cross-platform**: Works on Windows and Linux
+- **Cross-platform**: Works on Windows and Linux

 ## Installation